 In the absence of a will, the case goes to court.
 And in each case everything depends on a particular judge, who has to take into consideration both contradicting laws which govern inheritance:

 One of the easiest ways of succession planning for any foreigner in a Muslim country is making a local non-Muslim will.
-Expat wills Dubai were introduced by UAE government very recently and already became popular among expatriates.
+Expat wills Dubai were introduced by the UAE government very recently and already became popular among expatriates.

 A will can normally cover all the assets that you wish to include into it.
 The main mostly demanded subjects are: